When passwords are hacked, broken, most of the blame for subsequent problems is put on users:

 - Speaking a special phrase to voice-print-activated software (hardly secure, and not always suitable).

-Instead, why don't we use the one characteristic we all have, that represents each of our own unique, individual identity: our DNA.
+Instead, why don't we use the one personal characteristic we all have, that represents our own unique, individual identity: our DNA.

 Even better, perhaps there's an easier way to sample our DNA, without blowing into a bag until we almost pass out, or using needles, samples of blood, body fluids (Yuk), or any other invasive procedure.